-How much it will actually cost you to develop an online course depends — this phrase seems to be a necessary evil — on many different factors that come into play.
-The course complexity, its length, and who will actually develop the course (you or a third party company), will affect whether the total cost is $5,000 or $150,000.
-To find out if your project’s cost is closer to the lower or upper limit, you’ll need to take the time to detail the task.
+How much does it cost to develop an online course?
+Well, it all hinges on… That question seems to be a necessary evil.
+But the fact is that the response is dependent upon many factors that come into play.
+Its complexity, length, and who will actually develop the course (you or an outsourced company), will affect the total cost significantly.

 Understanding the Task

-- What is the goal and the useful effect of the course?
-What should people learn?
-How will it help them work better?
-How will it affect the company?
+- What is the goal and the desired effect of the course?

 Three Levels of eLearning Courses

-There are three types of e-courses, depending on the goal and the amount of interactive elements.
+There are three types of e-courses, depending on the goal and the number of interactive elements.
 The higher the level, the more expensive the course will be.

 Level 1: Basic — Works for informational courses